 Title II-Part A funded activities are coordinated with district initiatives on an ongoing basis.
-For example, 1:2 student laptop ratios have necessitated the need for further technology training including "Google Docs".
+For example, 1:2 student laptop ratios have necessitated the need for further technology training.
 The superintendent and curriculum director meet throughout the year to coordinate professional development needs with district initiatives.